-We reached out to Anna Kraemer through Editorial Board Member Arianne Garcia (thanks, Arianne!).
-Anna Kraemer is currently a neuroscience PhD candidate and late-diagnosed autistic woman.
-She blogs about her experiences as Autistic Science Lady at www.autisticsciencelady.wordpress.com.
-Anna kindly agreed to write a post for us on her grad school experience, and she gave us so much great info that we ended up with three (thanks, Anna!).
+We reached out to Ira Kraemer through Editorial Board Member Arianne Garcia (thanks, Arianne!).
+Ira Kraemer is currently a neuroscience PhD candidate and late-diagnosed autistic person.
+They blog about their experiences as Autistic Science Person at autisticscienceperson.com.
+Ira kindly agreed to write a post for us on their grad school experience, and they gave us so much great info that we ended up with three (thanks, Ira!).
 This first post considers the transition process, particularly interviewing for grad school and assessing strengths and challenges in relation to a new environment.

 The Beginning – Getting in to Graduate School